amitxv/PC-Tuning/docs/pre-install.md

 - Move your Windows ISO into the USB storage in File Explorer

 - Boot into Ventoy on your USB in BIOS and select your Windows ISO.
-Continue with setup as per usual
+Continue with setup as per usual.
+You may need to enroll a key if secure boot is enabled ([1](https://www.ventoy.net/en/doc_secure.html))

 - When installing Windows 8 with a USB, you may be required to enter a key.
 Use the generic key ``GCRJD-8NW9H-F2CDX-CCM8D-9D6T9`` to bypass this step (this does not activate Windows)